History of aviation: 19th century

 Balloon jumping replaced tower jumping, also demonstrating with typically fatal results that man-power and flapping wings were useless in achieving flight.
 At the same time scientific study of heavier-than-air flight began in earnest.
-In 1801, the French officer André Guillaume Resnier de Goué managed a 300-metre glide by starting from the top of the city walls of Angoulême and broke only one leg on arrival.
-In 1837 French mathematician and brigadier general Isidore Didion stated, "Aviation will be successful only if one finds an engine whose ratio with the weight of the device to be supported will be larger than current steam machines or the strength developed by humans or most of the animals".
+In 1801, the French officer André Guillaume Resnier de Goué managed a 300-metre glide by starting from the top of the city walls of Angoulême and he broke one leg on arrival.
+In 1837, French mathematician and brigadier general Isidore Didion stated, "Aviation will be successful only if one finds an engine whose ratio with the weight of the device to be supported will be larger than current steam machines or the strength developed by humans or most of the animals".

-Sir George Cayley and the first modern aircraft
+George Cayley and the first modern aircraft

-Sir George Cayley was first called the "father of the aeroplane" in 1846.
-During the last years of the previous century he had begun the first rigorous study of the physics of flight and would later design the first modern heavier-than-air craft.
+George Cayley was first called the "father of the aeroplane" in 1846.
+During the last years of the 18th century, he had begun the first rigorous study of the physics of flight and would later design the first modern heavier-than-air craft.
 Among his many achievements, his most important contributions to aeronautics include: